airbnb/streamalert/docs/source/athena-setup.rst

 Getting Started
 ---------------

-By default, Athena will be enabled for searching alerts.
+Athena will be enabled for searching alerts, and can be further extended to search all incoming log data.

 To create tables for searching data sent to StreamAlert, run: